nquynqthanq/NathDocs/README.md

 LIVEBLOCKS_SECRET_KEY=
 ```

 Replace the placeholder values with your actual Clerk & LiveBlocks credentials.
-You can obtain these credentials by signing up on the [Clerk](https://clerk.com/) and [Liveblocks](liveblocks.io/) website.
+You can obtain these credentials by signing up on the [Clerk](https://clerk.com/) and [Liveblocks](https://liveblocks.io/) websites.

 **Running the Project**